kredleader6262/UPCItemDB-xlsx/README.md

 # UPC Item Lookup

-This Python script is used to fetch and store product details from the UPCItemDB API.
+This Python script fetches and stores product details from the UPCItemDB API.
 It reads UPC codes from a text file or a default list, fetches product details for each UPC code, and stores the details in an Excel workbook.

 ## Features

 - Fetches product details for each UPC code from the UPCItemDB API.
+Here is the link to the API documentation: [UPCItemDB Development](https://www.upcitemdb.com/wp/docs/main/development/).
+- Uses the `user_key` variable from the `config.ini` file to authenticate with the API if you have one.
+Otherwise, it uses the trial endpoint with a rate limit of 100 requests per day for free.
+[UPCItemDB API Rate Limits](https://www.upcitemdb.com/wp/docs/main/development/api-rate-limits/)
 - Stores product details in an Excel workbook, with a separate sheet for each UPC code and a master sheet containing details of all products.
 - Updates existing product details if the UPC code is already present in the workbook.
 - Handles API rate limits by retrying after a delay.